Beginnings and Endings

 Middle Way

-I have found my middle way,
+I have found beginnings

 coming round full circle